LucasLyn/macbookpro9.x-linux/README.md

     $ loadkeys mac-dk-latin1

-**NOTE:** `mac-dk-latin1` is currently broken, and messes up the keyboard completely.
+>[!NOTE]
+>`mac-dk-latin1` is currently broken, and messes up the keyboard completely.
 This has been discussed [here](https://bbs.archlinux.org/viewtopic.php?id=156453) with no solution yet.

 I have made a solution, but it requires being on an actual installation, and *not* in the install ISO (solutions are discussed later for [graphical sessions](#keyboard-layout-fix-graphical-session) and [tty](#keyboard-layout-fix-tty)).
 During the install, I recommend finding a similar enough layout that can get you through the installation.
 In my case, the Norweigan keyboard layout `mac-no-latin1` was similar enough.